 Raise your hand if you’ve had your custody agreement modified, and it’s STILL not crystal clear.
 You are still finding areas that one parent of the other creates a loophole in, and you’re back to square one.

 Sharing time with your kids is absolutely brutal, no doubt about it.
 You want your kids to be with you for every major event.
-You want to make all decisions about the kids with your spouse.
+You want to make all the decisions about the kids with your spouse.
 You want to live the life you dreamed of as a little girl…

 …but here you are.
 Realizing that your dream was just a fairy tale.
 Realizing that most adults have baggage (Disclaimer: Stepchildren are not baggage… but the drama that can come with co-parenting most certainly can be).
 Realizing that so much did not go as planned, and learning how to cope.